List of Garfield characters: Odie

 Odie is a yellow-furred, brown-eared dog described by Garfield to be a "purebred clown" and possibly a dachshund in the live-action movies that resides with Jon and Garfield and is, at times, Garfield's best friend.
 The name came from a commercial written by Davis, which featured Odie the Village Idiot.
 Davis liked the name and reused it.
 His birthday is August 8, likely as a nod to his debut date.
 Odie's main characteristic is his general "lack of intelligence and naiveté", which allows for Garfield to triumph over him in their prankings.
+However, this trait has been downplayed in recent years, particularly in The Garfield Movie, in which he is depicted as just as intelligent as Garfield.
 In "one glimpse at Odie's secret life", the dog is shown to be much more sophisticated when alone, and Davis lets "Odie get Garfield back every few months."
 While Garfield's "playful mistreatment" of Odie is a persistent element of the comic, some strips make it clear that "deep down he knows he loves the little scamp".
 Odie has been considered a "much-loved", "lovable and adorable" and "fan-favourite" character.
 Jessica Jalali from Screen Rant saw in Odie and Garfield "an iconic duo that made it hard to separate one from the other".
 Librarian and cartoonist Katy Kavanagh saw Odie as "the comic relief" used to create humor in opposition to Garfield, who is "represented as the curmudgeon".

 In most of his animated appearances, he is voiced by Gregg Berger.
 In The Garfield Movie, he is voiced by Harvey Guillén.